uroojf1025-creator/bioinformatics-projects/README.md

 - Performed BLAST and multiple sequence alignment
 - Identified conserved and mutation-prone regions
 - Used PyMOL to visualize structural aspects
 - Interpreted functional importance of mutation sites

 ---

-## 🧪 Sequence & Structural Analysis
-- Pairwise alignment using EMBOSS (Needle, Water)
-- Multiple sequence alignment using ClustalW
-- Phylogenetic analysis using MEGA
-- Homology modeling using SWISS-MODEL

----

 ## 🧪 Additional Techniques